-In the case of bankruptcy, under the duration of the stay of payment, the debtor is allowed to undertake any new commitment subject to the consent of the administrator, and payments may be made from the debtor's assets subject to authorisation by the administrator.
+In the case of bankruptcy, under the duration of the stay of payment, the debtor shall be allowed to undertake any new commitment subject to the consent of the administrator, and payments may be made from the debtor's assets subject to authorisation by the administrator.
 During bankruptcy, the debtor can carry on business only with the supervision of the administrator.
-During liquidation, the conduct of business by the debtor must be fit for the purposes of the liquidation proceedings (eg, if needed for the operation of the debtor company).
+During liquidation, carrying on business by the debtor shall be fit for the purposes of the liquidation proceedings (eg, if needed for the operation of the debtor company).